villuna/parsers-talk/talk.md

 { value: [], input: "should parse nothing" }
 ```

-Woah.
-That's powerful.
 We can now create parsers that parse separated lists in exactly one function call.
 It's also quite readable too; it is a "list of integers, separated by commas".
 That's very declarative and makes sense to our human brains, but the surprising part is that it *also makes sense to the computer*.

 ### 2.4 - All together now